 Following are key elements to be investigated for potential updates to the NAESB NITS Business Practices and Technical Requirements.

-General errata
+General errata 01/22/19 this item has already been incorporated in the recommendation

 Existing specifications have errors, conflicting or incorrect data element names and references that all need to be addressed.